luisorozoli/phpMyJoomla/com_phpmyjoomla/README.md

 - INLINE EDITING.
 - New, Edit and Delete buttons.
 - Enable/Disable Inline Editing in configuration options.
+- Enable/Disable accordion for Manage Tables view in configuration options.
 - Help button added to toolbar.
 - Spanish translation added to inline editing.